Narrowly avoided spin-nematic phase in BaCdVO(PO$_4$)$_2$: NMR evidence: Introduction

 \section{Introduction}

-One good place to look for exotic quantum phases in magnetic insulators is in frustrated antiferromagnets (AFs) close to a classical ferromagnetic (FM) instability \cite{Ueda2013,Starykh2014}.
-On very general arguments, in the applied magnetic field these systems either enter saturation in a (weakly) discontinuous transition or exhibit some kind of purely quantum ``prestauration phase''.
-One of the most famous examples is $S=1/2$ Heisenberg square-lattice model with FM nearest-neighbor (nn) coupling $J_1$ and frustrating AF next nearest neighbor (nnn) interaction $J_2$.
-Near saturation, it has been predicted to support the so-called spin-nematic state \cite{Shannon2006,Ueda2013,Ueda2015} for a wide range of frustration ratio $J_2/J_1$.
-The simple physical picture is condensation of bound magnon pairs stabilized by the ferromagnetic bonds.
+One good place to look for exotic quantum phases in magnetic insulators is in frustrated antiferromagnets close to a classical ferromagnetic (FM) instability \cite{Ueda2013,Starykh2014}.
+On very general arguments, in the applied magnetic field these systems either enter saturation in a (weakly) discontinuous transition or exhibit some kind of purely quantum ``presaturation phase.''
+One of the most famous examples is the $S=1/2$ Heisenberg square-lattice model with FM nearest-neighbor (NN) coupling $J_1$ and frustrating antiferromagnetic (AFM) next-nearest-neighbor (NNN) interaction $J_2$.
+Near saturation, it has been predicted to support the so-called spin-nematic state \cite{Shannon2006,Ueda2013,Ueda2015} for a wide range of frustration ratios $J_2/J_1$.
+The simple physical picture is condensation of bound magnon pairs stabilized by the FM bonds.
 The energy of such pairs is lower than that of two free magnons.
-Thus, upon lowering the field in the fully polarized state, they condense before the conventional one-magnon BEC, responsible for N\'{e}el (dipolar) order, can take place.
+Thus, upon lowering the field in the fully polarized state, they condense before the conventional one-magnon Bose-Einstein Condensation, responsible for the N\'{e}el (dipolar) order, can take place.

-To date, this type of multipolar ordered phase remained experimentally as elusive as quantum spin liquids.
+To date, this type of multipolar ordered phase has remained as experimentally elusive as quantum spin liquids.
 The materials that most closely correspond to this model are the quasi-two-dimensional (quasi-2D) layered vanadyl phosphates with the general formula $AA^\prime$VO(PO$_4$)$_2$ ($A$, $A^\prime$ = Ba, Cd, Pb, Sr, Zn) \cite{Nath2008,TsirlinSchmidt2009,TsirlinRosner2009}.
-In at least two species, \PbV and \SrZn, rather unusual narrow presaturation phases have been discovered, but shown to represent some kind of complex dipolar-ordered, rather than nematic states \cite{Landolt2022,Ranjith2022,Landolt2021,Landolt2020}.
+In at least two compounds, \PbV and \SrZn, rather unusual narrow presaturation phases have been discovered, but have been shown to represent some kind of complex dipolar-ordered, rather than nematic, states \cite{Landolt2022,Ranjith2022,Landolt2021,Landolt2020}.